 There are many pests and diseases that

 could cause serious impacts if introduced to Tasmanian waters.
 Some examples of aquatic pests and diseases that pose a threat to Tasmania include:

-- Soft-shell clams (Mya japonica) is a large bivalve marine mollusc and are native to the Northern Hemisphere.
-Soft-shell clams can grow up to 150 mm and is most commonly found in shallow sub-tidal and intertidal zones.
-The clam lives beneath the soil surface and buries itself up to 50 cm deep.
-It uses long siphons, which pump water for respiration, feeding and spawning.
+- Soft-shell clams (Mya japonica) are a large bivalve marine mollusc and are native to the Northern Hemisphere.
+Soft-shell clams can grow up to 150 mm and are most commonly found in shallow sub-tidal and intertidal zones.
+The clams live in sand beds and bury themselves up to 50 cm deep.
+They use long siphons, which pump water for respiration, feeding and spawning.

-- Didymo is a freshwater alga not yet present in Australia.
+- Didymo (Rock Snot) is a freshwater alga not yet present in Australia.
 It takes just

 one cell in a single drop of water to be spread between waterways.
 The cells

 multiply quickly to form massive blooms that completely smother the stream or